-Independent trustees will make substantial investments in the Funds; at a minimum, they are required to invest at least \$141,000 in the Funds, which is equal to the base annual retainer to be paid to each Independent Trustee.
+Independent trustees will make substantial investments in the Funds; at a minimum, each independent trustee is required to invest on a cost basis an amount equal to the annual base retainer in effect when such independent trustee joined the board.
+Independent trustees are required to reinvest dividends received from owning the Funds.
 There is a phase-in period to satisfy this investment requirement for new independent trustees that have joined the board after 2018.
-The phase-in period for new independent trustees requires them to invest at least \$47,000 a year (i.e., one-third of the base annual retainer) until they have invested \$141,000 in the Funds.
+The phase-in period for new independent trustees requires them to invest each year at least one-third of the applicable base annual retainer until they have satisfied the investment requirement.

-At October 1, 2022, each independent trustee has met this investment requirement (taking into account applicable phase-in periods) (see "Board Expenses - Trustee Fees" below for more information on Independent Trustee compensation).
+At April 1, 2025, each independent trustee has met this investment requirement (see "Board Expenses - Trustee Fees" below for more information on independent trustee compensation).
 Trustee investments are disclosed in the Trust's Statementof Additional Information, which is available on the Funds' website, in the section titled "Trustees and Executive Officers."